-Call your doctor if your baby or child isn't reaching expected developmental milestones or has any other signs or symptoms common to Angelman syndrome.
-After your initial appointment, you may be referred to a doctor who specializes in the diagnosis and treatment of conditions that affect the brain and nervous system (neurologist).
+Call your doctor if your baby or child isn't reaching expected developmental milestones or has other signs or symptoms common to Angelman syndrome.
+Your doctor may then refer you to a doctor who specializes in conditions that affect the brain and nervous system (neurologist).

 What you can do

-- Bring baby books and other records of your child's development.
+- Bring baby books and other records of your child's development to the appointment.
 Photographs and video recordings can be helpful.

-- Ask a trusted family member or friend to join you for your child's appointment.
+- Ask a family member or friend to join you for your child's appointment.
 If your child's doctor mentions the possibility of a developmental disorder, you may have great difficulty focusing on anything the doctor says next.
-Take someone along who can offer emotional support and can help you take in all the information.
+Take someone along who can offer emotional support and can help you remember the information.

 - What is likely causing my child's signs and symptoms?

 - Are there other possible causes for these signs and symptoms?